LookTheLock/TamingAI/README.md

 # Neural network image classifier

-Now, the [ready image](#Server side image parsing) gets piped to the `NeuralNetwork` executable.
+Now, the [ready image](#server-side-image-parsing) gets piped to the `NeuralNetwork` executable.

 The source is written in `C++`.
 See code at `NeuralNetwork/`

 In `stdin` comes the bitmap of the parsed image.
-It gets decoded and put into a matrix.
+It gets decoded, converted to grayscale and put into a matrix.
-Then we load the `ClassifierNetwork` from a pretrained net.
+Then we load the `ClassifierNetwork` from a pre-trained net, and input the matrix into its `predict` method.
-> ...Simon, ich weiß nicht, wie das Ding genau funktioniert...

-And finaly predict the image.
+Thus, *predicting* the image.

+The details on math behind how this all works is the whole purpose of the project.
+So if you are interested visit [TamingAI.net](https://taming-ai.net/)

-Crutialy, the output to `stdout` has the following format:
+Crucially, the output to `stdout` has the following format:
 ```
 Content-Type: text/plain

 2
 ```
-We specefy the content type with `Content-Type: text/plain` and leave **two black lines**.
+We specify the content type with `Content-Type: text/plain` and leave **two black lines**.
 This is the format CGI needs.

-The details on math behind how this all works is the wole purpose of the project.
-So if you are interested visit [TamingAI.net](https://taming-ai.net/)

 # Contributing